 Our organics program is completely free for any Hubbard County resident to use.
 However, registration is required.
 Residents can register online, by email, by phone or in person.
-One option is to fill out our online registration form to become a part of our organics program .
-You can email email@example.com or call 218-732-1468.
-If you would like to register in person you can come to either the south transfer station or the public works building.
+The best option is to fill out our online registration form to become a part of our organics program .
+You can also email firstname.lastname@example.org or call 218-732-1468.
+If you would like to register in person you can come to the south transfer station.

 After you fill out a simple form there will be a short tutorial to help you learn what can and can't be put in the organics bin.
 Once you have finished the tutorial you will receive a comprehensive list of acceptable items and a free six month supply of certified compostable bags.

 Would you like your business or event to collect organics?

 If you would like your business to be a part of our organics program look at our commercial recycling page.

 If you would like your event to include organics collect please look at our event recycling page.

 Why should you join the organics program?

 By using the organics program all of your food waste and food-soiled paper will be converted into rich compost.
 Compost has many benefits to our local soil.
 Compost is full of nutrients and acts as a natural fertilizer.
 Compost also helps our soils retain moisture, so lawns and gardens don’t need to be watered as often.
 It also has been found that compost can act as a natural pesticide to prevent common diseases and infestations.
 By choosing to compost your food waste you are conserving valuable resources rather than throwing them away, where they are destined for a landfill or incinerator.